department-of-veterans-affairs/va.gov-team/Platform/readme.md

 - Figuring out the user groups for the documentation

 **Step 3**
-- Aggregate the all the various sources of documentation (Github Repos, design.va.gov, etc.)
+- Aggregate all the various sources of documentation (Github Repos, design.va.gov, etc.)

 **Step 4**
 - Update & Delete information that is outdated or no longer useful (dead links, updating names/owners, etc.)